aduial/jfx-ithildin-old/README.md

 # ithildin
-Front-end JavaFX application for the Eldamo database
+Front-end JavaFX application for the Eldamo database (1)

-This first demo version consists of only one simple screen that searches a view named "simplexicon" created on FORM, GLOSS, LANGUAGE and CATEGORY.
-It searches on either the FORM or GLOSS for a given LANGUAGE; there's a dropdown list in the form to choose a language.

-TODO for the Omentielva (Roman's presentation):

-- when the user picks a certain entry, retrieve and display additional information about that entry (1)
+UPDATE dd.
+Aug 12, 2017

+The application can search the word forms of all of the Tolkienian languages available in Eldamo OR in the English glosses.

+(Partial) matches are displayed in the table under the search field, with both the form and the gloss.

+Entries marked as private constructions are shown in green.

+When a row in the match table is clicked, the detailed data associated with that particular word entry are fetched from the database and displayed in the area to the right.

+By défault only the headline (language indicator, form, speech & gloss) are displayed plus the Glosses block.
+With the toggle buttons below, the visibility of all these blocks can be controlled :

+* References
+* Glosses
+* Derivations
+* Inflections
+* Elements
+* Cognates

+_(the Variations, Related and Changes blocks are still TBD)_

-- create one or more (probably mocked-up) screens to illustrate how we think the application could also be used to:
+- In the menu, under Edit => Edit / Manage Dataset is a mocked-up screen to illustrate how we think the application could also be used to:

--- admin functions for the (curated) central reference database: edit the data, add new entries or correct existing ones (2);
+-- administer the (curated) central reference database: edit the data, add new entries or correct existing ones (2);

 -- functionality to synchronise the user's database with the central reference database;